| || Marazion Surgery|| Dispensary|

 We are closed on Bank Holidays - If you need to contact a doctor in an emergency please ring NHS 111 (Dial 111).

-We will be closed on New Year's Day, Early May Bank Holiday, Late May Bank Holiday, August Bank Holiday, Christmas Day and Boxing Day.
+We will be closed on New Year's Day, Good Friday and Easter Monday, Early May Bank Holiday, Late May Bank Holiday, August Bank Holiday, Christmas Day and Boxing Day.

 Are you in the area temporarily?